-*Dick Dunn tells us that he was a Sylvania employee in the 1960’s, and worked with a crew that took the dam down and replaced it with the present one in the mid 1960’s.
+*Dick Dunn tells us that he was a Sylvania employee in the 1960s, and worked with a crew that took the dam down and replaced it with the present one.
 (We have been unable to confirm his story).

 “I remember cutting down the structure in the picture with an acetylene torch.
 Then we lifted the sections out with a crane.
 There were gates that could be opened with big wheels on them to lift the gate.
 Once we opened the gates the water level dropped to 4 to 6 inches some spots were bare.
 We walked back and forth across the river without boots.
 Under the dam on the river bed there were these cypress planks maybe 5 inches thick that the structure sat on.
 I was down in the river when the crane pulled them up huge ells slithered out from under gave me quite a start.
 The entire dam was removed the water level dropped to just a little stream in the middle just a few inches deep.
 The current cement dam was built by Stephen A Stickney Co. from Boxford Ma.
 I am not sure what time of year it was but it was fairly warm.
 If they remove that dam there will be times when there will be no water in the river and you will be able to walk across.”